-- Segment sales: [PY1.7bn (+0.8% YoY) - Segment profit: JPY69mn (versus a loss of JPY65mn in 1H FY03/23)
+- Segment sales: JPY1.7bn (+0.8% YoY) - Segment profit: |PY69mn (versus a loss of |PY65mn in 1H FY03/23)

 Segment sales grew 0.8% YoY, driven by a steady increase in management fee income from managed properties.
 The segment remained profitable in Q2 for the second consecutive quarter.
 This was attributed to the transfer of the pharmacy development costs of the business development division to the Community Pharmacy Network segment (the actual amount transferred was JPY78mn) and the review of staff allocation and advertising expenses for the Wisteria serviced residence for the elderly.
-As of end-September 2023, the company reported stable occupancy rates at three of its five properties (the total occupancy rate at the five serviced residences for the elderly stood at 82.1%), while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 67.2% (with 78 out of 116 units occupied).
+As of end-September 2023, the company reported stable occupancy rates at three of its five properties (the total occupancy rate at the five serviced residences for the elderly stood at 82.1%), while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 67.2% (with 55 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 67.2% (with 78 out of 116 units occupied).

-- Segment sales: JPY1.2bn (+4.8% YoY) - Segment loss: JPY23mn (versus a loss of JPY33mn in 1H FY03/23)
+- Segment sales: |PY1.2bn (+4.8% YoY) - Segment loss: JPY23mn (versus a loss of JPY33mn in 1H FY03/23)